Havner/trainsim-helper/main/readme.txt

   GenerateEqualNotches(5,r) for r = {-1,1} will give:
   {-1, -0.5, 0, 0.5, 1}

+  c) Overlay configuration

-  You can also configure the overlay a little in the trainsim-helper-overlay.lua script.
+  Similarly to the controls/joystick you can also configure the overlay a little in the trainsim-helper-overlay.lua script in the ConfigureOverlay() function.

+  You can:
-  You can redefine warning texts and set UK Gradient format (1:XXX).
+  - redefine warning texts
+  - set the UK Gradient format (1:XXX)

   Those things can be set globally or per loco using the same loco detection functions as described above.

+  For locos you can additionally modify autodetected values to be displayed.
+By default I try to autodetect and display as much as possible.
+The exception are the controls (the ones displayed in blue) where I only detect the low-level internal values to see what is actually happening to the engine under the hood when it's controlled.

+  If you want to further fine-tune that you can override everything that has been detected per loco.
+E.g.:
+  - disable some control from being displayed
+  - change the ControlValue for a specific control

+  There are few locos configured so have a look there for examples.
+For some locos (e.g. FEF-3) displaying low-level values makes little sense so you can choose what to display instead.
+In J94 I disable the Damper, as this locos has 2 separate Dampers and displaying all 3 values makes little sense.

-  In summary:
+  d) In summary:

   - trainsim-helper.lua: loco detections and main frame update function.
   - trainsim-helper-overlay.lua: Overlay configuration an implementation.
   - trainsim-helper-joystick.lua: Joystick configuration an implementation.